GREASE INTERCEPTOR CLEANING IN PHOENIX

 Phoenix Grease Interceptor Cleaning

-Phoenix, AZ Grease Interceptor Cleaning Service
+Grease Interceptor Cleaning Services in Phoenix

 Grease Trap Cleaning Phoenix | A grease interceptor is like a grease trap on steroids.
 Instead of a simple 50 to 250 gallon capacity to capture greasy cooking waste products, a grease interceptor can contain from 750 gallons to a whopping 5000 gallons!
 This is to capture the amount of waste created by large commercial food serving establishments so that it cannot reach the main sewage line.
 Read on to know how grease interceptor cleaning is done.